uga-ssrl/hare/README.md

 [Heterogeneous Autonomous Multirobot Exploration Ros Node](https://github.com/uga-ssrl/hare)

-You can read the in-progress [IEEE style paper](https://github.com/uga-ssrl/hare/blob/master/doc/hare-paper.pdf) at: https://github.com/uga-ssrl/hare/blob/master/doc/hare-paper.pdf, this is also located in this repo in the `doc` folder.
+You can read the in-progress [IEEE style paper](https://github.com/uga-ssrl/hare/blob/master/doc/hare-paper.pdf) at: https://github.com/uga-ssrl/hare/blob/master/doc/latex_MRS/hare-paper.pdf, this is also located in this repo in the `latex_MRS` folder in ```doc```.

 --------
 # Dependencies